-‘Gut health’ is the word on everyone’s lips – and with good reason!
-UK’s top gut expert, Tim Spector, was at Cookery School and loved our Mixed Pulse Salad.
-It’s great to boost prebiotics and utterly delicious.
+We are reminded about UK’s top gut expert, Tim Spector’s visit to Cookery School and just how much he loved our Mixed Pulse Salad.
+It’s a great recipe for boosting prebiotics and is utterly delicious.

 The key for this salad is that we brown lots of leeks lightly in loads of extra virgin olive oil and use that as the oil to dress the salad alongside lemon juice, cider vinegar and salt and pepper.

-We’ve been working with author and food writer, Justine Pattison and have created a workshop called Eating Deliciously for a Healthy Gut.
-Justine has been working closely with the Professor Tim Spector alongside creating healthy eating recipes and diet plans for her book, The Healthy Gut Handbook, as well as other publications.
+We worked with author and food writer, Justine Pattison to create our gut health workshop, Eating Deliciously for a Healthy Gut.
+Justine worked closely with Professor Tim Spector creating healthy eating recipes and diet plans for her book, The Healthy Gut Handbook, as well as other publications.

 Justine has a no-nonsense approach to good gut health and shares the Cookery School’s food philosophy of home-cooked food, no fads.

-In our 3 hour workshop earlier this month, Justine taught the class how to increase our gut biomes and how to eat to achieve optimal gut health.
+In our 3 hour workshop, Justine taught the class how to increase our gut biomes and how to eat to achieve optimal gut health.
 They cooked nutrient dense meals, made from seasonal and local ingredients, and then sat down to enjoy the food together as a group.

 We know that one can produce wonderful meals but that are, at the same time, good for your gut so in this class we created an array of dishes that do just that, such as kimchi, Jerusalem artichoke soup with a nut and seed topping, our delicious mixed pulse salad also featuring leeks, garlic and olive oil, dark chocolate pots with a Hasbeans espresso and lots more besides!

-Incase you missed the class, here’s the recipe for our new favourite salad.
+Here’s the recipe for our favourite gut health salad.

 MIXED PULSE SALAD